 Here are some tips that will make it easier for you to talk to your doctor: Bring someone else with you.
 It helps to have another person hear what is said and think of questions to ask.Write out your questions ahead of time, so you don't forget them.Write down the answers you get, and make sure you understand what you are hearing.
 Ask for clarification, if necessary.Don't be afraid to ask your questions or ask where you can find more information about what you are discussing.
 You have a right to know.

-How can I tell if my symptoms are due to a cold, allergies, or sinusitis?Do I need to undergo any tests to definitively diagnose sinusitis?If I have sinusitis, am I contagious to other people?
+How can I tell if my symptoms are due to a cold, allergies, or sinusitis?Do I need any tests to definitively diagnose sinusitis?If I have sinusitis, am I contagious to other people?

 Are there any